 The Award includes a cash prize and a framed certificate.
 The recipient is honoured at the annual Celebration of Distinguished Services, normally held in June.

-The Award is made annually on the advice of a Selection Committee appointed by the Chair of Campus Council (or designate).
-The Committee is made up of a cross-section of UTSC staff members.
-A call for nominations is widely publicized and all letters of nomination received by the specified date (Friday, April 29, 2016) are considered by the Selection Committee.
+The Award is made annually on the advice of a Selection Committee made up of various campus constituencies including faculty, staff and students.
+A call for nominations is widely publicized and all letters of nomination received by the specified date are considered by the Selection Committee.